Turkish court acquits novelist accused of Kurdish militant ties

 The PKK took up arms against the Turkish state in 1984 and more than 40,000 people have been killed in the conflict.

-(Reporting by Ali Kucukgocmen; Writing by Daren Butler; Editing by Philippa Fletcher)
+(Reporting by Ali Kucukgocmen; Writing by Daren Butler; Editing by Philippa Fletcher and Gareth Jones)

 ((daren.butler@tr.com; +90-212-350 7053; Reuters Messaging: daren.butler.thomsonreuters.com@reuters.net))